 It’s no secret that placing a heavy emphasis on search engine optimization (SEO) is a key factor in growing your business.
-For companies that use WordPress as their managed hosting for their website’s hosting platform, Yoast is a tool with plenty of utility that can’t be ignored.
+For companies that use WordPress as their CMS, Yoast is a tool with plenty of utility that can’t be ignored.

 But, most entrepreneurs don’t know nearly as much as they need to about it.
 Not sure where to start?
 Don’t worry, we’ve got you covered.